Ontario Library Association: Events and programs

 The OLA runs several programs, services, and events.
 Three of its most prominent are the Forest of Reading program, the Library Marketplace, and the OLA Super Conference.

 Forest of Reading

-OLA's Forest of Reading is Canada's largest recreational reading program, which has grown to ten reading awards programs since the early 1990s.
+OLA's Forest of Reading is Canada's largest recreational reading program, which has grown to ten reading programs since the early 1990s.
 More than 270,000 readers participate annually from their school and/or public libraries.
 The Forest award winners are chosen by votes cast by readers in the target age ranges for each of the specific book categories.
 Award winners are announced annually at the Forest of Reading Festival in Toronto.

-The stated goals of the Forest of Reading are: